PremAmanchi/CSE546-PaaS/README.md

 ### Member Tasks 👥
 - **Prem Kumar Amanchi**
+    - Created the face recognition module in handler.py.
     - Deployed the container image in Lambda.
-    - Created the face recognition module in handler.py.
+    - Assisted in Building and uploading the Docker image to AWS ECR.
-    - Assigned a role to the Lambda function.
+    - Assigned a roles to the Lambda function.
 - **Manohar Veeravalli**
     - Built and uploaded the Docker image to AWS ECR.
     - Uploaded the dataset into DynamoDB.